-• Pupils with SEN are encouraged to be part of the school council

-• Pupils with SEN are also encouraged to be part of lunch time clubs to promote teamwork/building friendships etc.
+- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of 1 o'clock club and lunch time club to promote teamwork/building friendships etc.

 We have a zero tolerance approach to bullying.